MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 - Some connectors, like the SQL Connector used with SQL Server Authentication, are [shared implicitly with users](https://docs.microsoft.com/powerapps/maker/canvas-apps/connections-list\#sql-user-name-and-password-authentication).
 This means that as soon as the app is published, the connection is also published and available to your users.
 Your users can then also create apps by using any connection that uses SQL Server authentication that's shared with them.

 - Identify apps that use the SQL Server Connector.
-Ensure that users are aware of the risks, and help them mitigate it by enabling Azure AD authentication for SQL<!--Should this be SQL Server? -->.
+Ensure that users are aware of the risks, and help them mitigate it by enabling Azure AD authentication for SQL Server.

 Select **SQL Server** in the **Connector** drop-down in the right-hand filter section of this page to find apps that use the SQL Server Connector.